1 Hour / 1 CE

 • Intended Audience

-This training is intended for forensic mental health professionals specializing in forensic psychology, clinical psychology, or related mental health disciplines.
-It is suitable for individuals who frequently encounter trauma and high-stress cases and provides both foundational knowledge and a comprehensive overview of key concepts in forensic mental health.
+This training is intended for forensic mental health professionals who specialize in forensic psychology, clinical psychology, or related mental health disciplines.
+It is suitable for individuals who frequently encounter trauma and high-stress cases in their professional roles.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals at all experience levels who work in or are interested in forensic mental health settings.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience in forensic mental health.

 • Practice Setting

-• Private practice specializing in forensic assessment or consultation
+• Private practice offering forensic evaluations, expert testimony, and consultation

 Presented By